omitogunjesufemi/alx-higher_level_programming/0x10-python-network_0/README.md

-`0-body_size.sh` | A script that displays size of the body of the response `1-body.sh` | Sends a GET request to URL and display body of response `2-delete.sh` | Script that sends a DELETE request to the URL and displays the body of the response
+`0-body_size.sh` | A script that displays size of the body of the response `1-body.sh` | Sends a GET request to URL and display body of response `2-delete.sh` | Script that sends a DELETE request to the URL and displays the body of the response `3-methods.sh` | Script takes URL displays all HTTP methods the server will accept